ApayRus/keyboard-tutorial/tutorial/keyboard4.md

 }
 ```

-On key `@click` event will be fired multiple methods.
+`@click` will call multiple methods, not one like before.
 So we need to create an additional method calling all these methods.
-And call it from the template.
+And call it from the template `@click`.

 Key.js methods